privacyidea/privacyidea/doc/webui/user_details.rst

    *User Details.*

 You see a list of the users tokens and change to the :ref:`token_details`.
-On the bottom a list of the users containers is displayed.
+On the bottom, a list of the user's containers is displayed.
 You can click on the serial to change to the container details (:ref:`container_view`).